jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 key               start button        output
 ================  ==================  =============
 :green:`close`    :green:`pressed`    :green:`True`
+:red:`NOT close`  :green:`pressed`    :red:`False`
 :green:`close`    :red:`NOT pressed`  :red:`False`
-:red:`NOT close`  :green:`pressed`    :red:`False`
 :red:`NOT close`  :red:`NOT pressed`  :red:`False`
 ================  ==================  =============

-I want the car to start only when the brake pedal is :green:`pressed`.
+I want the car to start only when the brake pedal is :green:`pressed` AND the key is :green:`close` to the ignition AND the start button is :green:`pressed`.
 The inputs to the ignition will then be

 * is the key close to the ignition?
 * is the brake being pressed?